What postgraduate programmes do you offer?

 Do I need a laptop?

 You don’t need a laptop to attend class but you do need to have access to a computer for the duration of your course.
-Assignments need to be submitted electronically and course materials will be posted on Blackboard (the Virtual Learning Environment).
+Assignments need to be submitted electronically and course materials will be posted on Brightspace (the Virtual Learning Environment).

 What is blended learning?